mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 the Pandas dataframe, to manipulate our distributed dataset intuitively and efficiently.

-We looked a bit at the performance characteristics of simple computations and noticed a performance flaw.
+We looked a bit at the performance characteristics of simple computations.

 What doesn't work
 -----------------

-*   Dask dataframe implements a *subset* of Pandas functionality, not all of it.
+As always I'll have a section like this that honestly says what doesn't work well and what I would have done with more time.

-    I have found it surprisingly difficult to specify a self-consistent set of functionality that satisfies most problems and is clear to users.
-It seems that every Pandas user depends on a few odd corners of the library.
-This makes it difficult to set and meet expectations.
+*   Dask dataframe implements a commonly used *subset* of Pandas functionality, not all of it.
+It's surprisingly hard to communicate the exact bounds of this subset to users.
+Notably, in the distributed setting we don't have a shuffle algorithm, so `groupby(...).apply(...)` and some joins are not yet possible.

 *   If you want to use threads, you'll need Pandas 0.18.0 which, at the time of this writing, was still in release candidate stage.
 This Pandas release fixes some important GIL related issues.

-*   The performance degradation mentioned in the performance section is significant.
-Summing a column of a 60GB dataset should complete in far less than 2s.
-I have a good idea on how to resolve this though and am optimistic that this will accelerate several computations within this post, including the final groupby on pickup datetime.
+*   The 1ms overhead per task limit is significant.
+While we can still scale out to clusters far larger than what we have here, we probably won't be able to strongly accelerate very quick operations until we reduce this number.

 *   We use the [hdfs3 library](http://hdfs3.readthedocs.org/en/latest/) to read
     data from HDFS.
 This library seems to work great but is new and could use